-Union Creek Campground is a picturesque site in the midst of old growth forest.
+Union Creek Campground is located west of Crater Lake National Park in Western Oregon.
+The campground is a picturesque site in the midst of old growth forest.
 Both Union Creek as well as the confluence of Union Creek and the Rogue River are in the area.
-Hiking trails include easy access to the Union Creek and Upper Rogue River Trails.
+Hiking trails include easy access to the Union Creek and Upper Rogue River Camping.
 Three full service RV sites are located just outside of the campground entrance, monitored by the Union Creek Campground host.
 These sites are accessible on a dirt road (Road 390).
 As there are problems with the map on recreation.gov, please see the campground map at roguerec.com

 Those fishing and hiking in the area can expect outstanding views of Mount McLoughlin.
 Hikers will enjoy the Rogue Gorge Trail System.
 Sights to see include Rogue Gorge, Natural Bridge and Crater Lake National Park.

 This large campground contains a variety of campsites to accommodate groups, families and individuals.
 Sites are large enough to accommodate RVs and trailers.
 Drinking water and vault toilets are provided, as well as picnic tables and grills.
 A public phone is available within walking distance at the front of the Highway 62 turnoff to the campground.
 Firewood is available for purchase at the Campground Host Site.

 Drives to nearby Crater Lake National Park to the northeast and Lost Creek Lake to the south are wonderful opportunities for visitors to the area.

 This is a premier fishing campground with nearby access to both Union Creek and the Rogue River.

 Visitors are encouraged explore the area including: Rogue River, Rogue Gorge, Rainbow Bridge, Lost Creek and Crater Lake National Park.
 Groceries and a hot meal are close by in Prospect, Oregon, and at the Union Creek Resort.